deadlydog/Template.NewGitRepo/ReadMe.md

 - Feature 1
 - Feature 2

+## 🖼️ Screenshots

+A screenshot or two showing the project in action and the results.

 ## 🚀 Quick start

 A quick guide on how to get started with this project.